ServiceNow/azimuth/docs/docs/reference/configuration/common.md

 :blue_circle: **Default value**: False

 The memory of the dask cluster is usually 6GB.
-For bigger models, that might not be enough.
-It can be set to 12GB, by setting `large_dask_cluster` to `True`.
+If your models are big or if you encounter garbage collection errors,  you can set the memory to 12GB by setting `large_dask_cluster` to `True`.

 --8<-- "includes/abbreviations.md"